AdvaithRavishankar/cse15l-lab-reports/pages/week-2-lab-report.md

 ![Step 1 Image 2](../images/lab-report-week-2/step1_2.png)

-This marks the end of step 1 as visual studio is now on your machine.

 ## Step 2.
 Remote Connection

 For the purpose of this lab report, I will be connecting to the UCSD engineering lab's servers.
 This can be doen by using your user name which is the form cs15lwi22zzz@ieng6.ucsd.edu where "zzz" is a unique code associated to your account.
 Contact UCSD for setting the password.
 After having the username and password, we can now connect to the server.